 - Baking Sheet – Have a ready a rimmed baking sheet (preferably lined with aluminum foil) to finish cooking the chicken in the oven.

 If you have chicken tenders (a.k.a tenderloins) on hand, add Fried Chicken Strips to your recipe lineup!
+If you have a whole chicken or dark meat, bone-in pieces, you’ll love our recipe for classic Buttermilk Fried Chicken!

-Soaking the chicken in buttermilk is an important step for best results.
-Buttermilk is a miracle ingredient when it comes to making Fried Chicken Breast at home, and according to Yummy.Ph, it not only tenderizes the chicken, but its enzymes also break down the chicken’s proteins, which in turn results in tender, flavorful fried chicken.
+Soaking the chicken in buttermilk is an important step for the best results.
+Buttermilk is a miracle ingredient when it comes to making Fried Chicken Breast at home, and according to Yummy.Ph, it not only tenderizes the chicken, but its enzymes also break down the meat’s proteins, which in turn results in tender, flavorful fried chicken.

 The hot sauce is for flavor, not for heat.
 However, if you’re still feeling wary about the heat factor or don’t have any on hand, you can omit it from the recipe entirely.